zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

                 - Government
                 - Public
             - Conflicting stakeholder interests
               - Agency theory
               - Influencing managerial behaviour
               - Scope of strategic performance measures in private sector
+              - Return on investment(ROI/ROCE)
+              - Earning per share(EPS)
+              - Return on Equity
+            - Financial and Other Objectives in Non-for-Profit Organizations
+              - Profit and Not-for-profit organizations
+            - Financial Management Environment
+              - The economic environment for business
+              - The impact of macro-economics
+                - Macro-economic factors
+              - The nature and role of financial markets and institutions
+              - Stock markets
+              - How stock markets operate
           - _meta_following
               - _meta_escalate
                 - **Accounting in the future**: **RPA, blockchain, smart contract, human nature**